Manasa181005/Grocery_Store/README.md

 <br /><br />
 Running Servers:
 <br />
 Start by running both the frontend and backend servers.
-This ensures that the development environment is properly set up and ready for further implementation.
+This ensures that the development environment is properly set up and ready for the further implementation.
 You can use commands like npm start or yarn start to run the servers for each component.

 ---
 <br /><br />
-The purpose of Grocify is to establish a user-centric online grocery shopping platform, leveraging a combination of HTML, CSS, JavaScript, and React to provide a seamless and visually engaging experience.
+The purpose of Grocify is to establish a user-centric online grocery shopping platform, leveraging a combination of the HTML, CSS, JavaScript, and React to provide a seamless and visually engaging experience.
 Grocify aspires to offer a contemporary, responsive, and intuitive interface that simplifies the grocery shopping process.
 The website's core objective is to enable users to effortlessly browse, select, and purchase grocery items.
 <br /><br /><br />
 Grocify's responsive design ensures a smooth experience across various devices, and its modern user interface enhances user interaction.
 Users can conveniently access key features through a persistent navigation bar, including Home, Shop, Sign Up, and Cart, with real-time item count updates.
 <br /><br /><br />